purveshsune/particle41-challenge/README.md

 - Private subnet ECS tasks with NAT access
 - Use of variables and `terraform.tfvars` for configuration
 - Minimal IAM permissions via separate execution role
-- Reusable and readable Terraform module layout
-- Secrets/credentials **not committed** to repo

 ---